Our Latest Deals

 Why you should visit Rottnest Island

 For many years Rottnest Island has been one of the most popular ‘holiday at home’ destinations for West Australians, but our little island secret now seems to be out!
-Rottnest has many charms attracting families, couples, groups, and all ages.There’s so many reasons to love Rottnest, but we’ve tried our best to summarise them here for you.
+The destination has many charms attracting families, couples, groups, and all ages.There’s so many reasons to love this island, but we’ve tried our best to summarise them succinctly here for you.

 The beaches …Do you love unspoilt white sand beaches with clear turquoise water?
-Rottnest has more than 63 secluded beaches and 20 bays across just 19 square kilometres of land.
+We have more than 63 secluded beaches and 20 bays across just 19 square kilometres of land.
 You will often have one to yourself.

-Biking… Riding a bike is so much more fun when there’s no cars to contend with.
-Hire a bike and cycle to a different bay each day or do the full island tour at your leisure.
+Biking… Riding a bike is so much more fun when there’s no private cars to contend with.
+Hire a bike or bring your favourite treadly to Rottnest and cycle to a different bay each day or do the full island tour at your leisure.
 It’s perfect for people who wouldn’t necessarily cycle at home but gain confidence on the island’s cycle-friendly paths.
-A fresh pie or jam doughnut from the Rottnest Bakery is a great reward after a day on the saddle!
+A fresh pie from the Bakery is a great reward after a day on the saddle!

 Sunrise and sunset… there’s not many places in the world can you watch both the sunrise and sunset over the ocean.

-Serenity … Does life get much better than sitting at the Rottnest Hotel with just the sound of the breeze whispering through the pine trees, watching boats bobbing on Thomsons Bay and sipping a frosty beer?
-Take your relaxation up a notch by visiting the Rottnest Island Karma Spa for a massage or head-to-toe treatment.
+Serenity … Does life get much better than sitting at the local pub with just the sound of the breeze whispering through the pine trees, watching boats bobbing on Thomsons Bay and sipping a frosty beer?
+Take your relaxation up a notch by visiting Karma Spa for a massage or head-to-toe treatment.

-Culture and history … Rottnest Island is steeped in cultural, indigenous, military and maritime history.
+Culture and history … We are steeped in cultural, indigenous, military and maritime history.
 Learn more by taking one of several walking or bus tours, spend some time in the Museum, and visit our restored heritage buildings.

 Adventure… It’s still possible to get an adrenaline rush amid all the relaxing and slowing down!
 Go skydiving, take a joy flight, scuba dive or join us on a high power boat tour of the island.

-Food … Enjoy fish & chips with a view (Aristos Restaurant), a bucket of fresh prawns at the pub (Hotel Rottnest), locally made ice cream (Simmos), great coffee (The Lane, Dome), old fashioned shakes and spiders (Geordie Bay Café); and buy fruit and veg, meats and other essentials to self-cater (Rottnest General Store).
-No trip to Rottnest is complete without a visit to the Rottnest Bakery to enjoy a traditional cream bun!
+Food … Enjoy fish & chips with a view (Thomsons Rottnest), a bucket of fresh prawns at the pub (Hotel Rottnest), locally made ice cream (Simmos), great coffee (The Lane, Dome), old fashioned shakes and spiders (Geordie Bay Café); and buy fruit and veg, meats and other essentials to self-cater (Rottnest General Store).
+No trip is complete without a visit to the Rottnest Bakery to enjoy a traditional cream bun!